Stable cycling of Li–S batteries by simultaneously suppressing Li-dendrite growth and polysulfide shuttling enabled by a bioinspired separator†

 Lithium–sulfur (Li–S) batteries are very promising candidates for next-generation high-energy-storage devices.
-However, the uncontrollable Li dendrites growth and notorious polysulfides shuttle severely hinder their real world applications.
-Here, we report a bioinspired separator to address these issues simultaneously.
-The separator is prepared by successive deposition of silicone nanofilaments and polydopamine on the Celgard@2400 separator.
-The separator has a 3D crosslinked network with abundant O, N-containing groups and Si–O groups, which can redistribute the Li+ in electrolyte at the molecular level to realize fast Li+ diffusion and uniform Li+ flux.
+However, the uncontrollable Li dendrite growth and notorious polysulfide shuttling severely hinder their real-world applications.
+Herein, we report a bioinspired separator to simultaneously address these issues.
+The separator was prepared by the successive deposition of silicone nanofilaments and polydopamine on the Celgard®2400 separator.
+The separator has a 3D cross-linked network with abundant O, N-containing groups and Si–O groups, which can redistribute the Li+ in the electrolyte at the molecular level to realize fast Li+ diffusion and uniform Li+ flux.
 Thus, long-term stable Li stripping/plating is achieved even at a high current density of 10 mA cm−2.
-Meanwhile, these polar groups can act as lithiophilic sites to effectively suppress polysulfides shuttle by forming Li–O and Li–N bonds with polysulfides.
-Consequently, the separator enables stable cycling of the Li–S battery with high S loading CNTs/S cathode (4.3 mg cm−2).
-The battery features slow capacity decay (0.018% per cycle over 1000 cycles at 1.0C), high specific energy density (569.2 W h kg−1) and high average Coulombic efficiency (98.71%).
-This study demonstrates the potential of advanced separators for high-performance Li–S batteries by realizing stable electrochemical interfaces at anode and cathode.
+Meanwhile, these polar groups can act as lithiophilic sites to effectively suppress polysulfide shuttling by forming Li–O and Li–N bonds with polysulfides.
+Consequently, the separator enables the stable cycling of the Li–S battery with high S loading CNTs/S cathode (4.3 mg cm−2).
+The battery features slow capacity decay (0.018% per cycle over 1000 cycles at 1.0C), high specific energy density (569.2 W h kg−1) and high average coulombic efficiency (98.71%).
+This study demonstrates the potential of advanced separators for high-performance Li–S batteries by realizing stable electrochemical interfaces at the anode and cathode.